 Look instead at the second white block and the black or gray block.
 These two blocks will be where you will attach the wires of your sensors.

 Now, look at your sensors.
 They should each have two wires, one white and one black.
-Wire the two white ones together and connect them into the white block on the door opener.
+Wire the two white ones together and connect them to the white block on the door opener.
 Wire the two black ones together and connect them into the black or gray block.

-Now your sensors have a new connection to your garage door opener.
+Now, your sensors have a new connection to your garage door opener.

 4. Storing the Sensors